gk199/MonteCarlo_PrivateProduction/LLP_TDC/README.md

 cmsRun reco_cfg*.py
 ```
-This is done in `/afs/cern.ch/work/g/gkopp/DelayedJetCollection/CMSSW_11_2_0/src/` and produces RECO files used in the adapted Run 2 LLP analysis.
+This is done in `/afs/cern.ch/work/g/gkopp/DelayedJetCollection/CMSSW_11_2_0/src/` and produces RECO files used in the adapted Run 2 LLP analysis (full instructions on [github](https://github.com/gk199/DelayedJetLLP_Analysis)).

 ### CRAB submission
 Note: CRAB submissions will not work with intermediate CMSSW integration branches (only production versions), so in this case CRAB submissions won't work.
 Use condor instead if need to work in an IB.